hennelly/Ancient-Divergence-Indian-Tibetan-Wolves-Paper/README.md

 The **Genomewide_Summary_Analysis** folder contains scripts and results for running Admixture, Principle Component Analysis, and inferring the pairwise Fst.

-The **GeneFlow_Analyses** folder contains the scripts and results for the D statistic and F3 statistic analyses.
+The **GeneFlow_Analyses** folder contains the scripts and results for the D statistic, F3 statistic analyses, and qpGraph.

 The **Phylogenomics** folder contains the scripts and results for inferring the autosomal, mitogenome, and X chromosome phylogeny.